yyyx6787/BioDM/README.md

 # BioDM: Bio-signal-guided Denoising Diffusion Probabilistic Model for Biological Dynamics
 ## Denoising Diffusion Probabilistic Model, in Pytorch

-Implementation of xDDPM: Explainable Denoising Diffusion Probabilistic Model for scientific modelingin Pytorch.
-First diffusion-based model for explainable generation.
+Implementation of BioDM: Bio-signal-guided Denoising Diffusion Probabilistic Model for Biological Dynamics in Pytorch.
+First diffusion-based model for bio-signal-guided generation.
 We introduce a simple variant to the DDPM method that incorporates Information Bottleneck for attribution and is able to generate samples that exclusively contain the signal-relevant components.

 ## Install